isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 In general, the order in which those parameters appear does not matter, but there are two caveats.
-The first one is that the configuration file must be well-formed JSON.
-That means that the parameters for any given scope must be separated by a comma, and there must not be a comma after the last parameter.
+The first one is that the configuration file must be well-formed JSON, meaning that the parameters for any given scope must be separated by a comma, and there must not be a comma after the last parameter.
 When reordering a configuration file, moving a parameter to or from the